retention curves for android apps

 Source: Appboy

 And lastly, to combat the churn rate, employ push notifications for users who haven’t returned to your app for some time.
-Remind them about the app value and provide them with personalized content.
+Remind them about the app value with personalized content.

 For a calorie counter, you may send “You achieved your daily calorie goal a week ago.
 Count today’s calories and keep on track!”.